eguilva/eguilva/README.md

-- 👋 Hi, I’m @eguilva
-- 👀 I’m interested in learning more about graph theory and the various elements of machine learning.
+:bowtie: I’m a CS major interested in learning more about graph theory and the various elements of machine learning.
-- I’m currently learning how to implement basic algorithms using the C language.
+Currently, I'm learning how to implement basic algorithms in C.
-- I’m looking to collaborate on school projects only currently (in either C or Java for now).

 <!---